 - Is there a bank or credit union listed on the check with a small logo?

 - Does the check have a bad odor or scent?

 - Is the print clear and crisp or fuzzy and blurred?

 - Does the check feel like a real check or is the texture off?

 - Can you see other writing on the check?

 Safeguard Smart Devices

 Protecting Your Information

 Imagine the following scenario: You receive a text message, email, or phone call saying there's a problem with your bank account.
 You're given a phone number to call or a website to log into and you are asked to provide personal identifiable information in order to fix the problem, like a bank account number, PIN, or credit card number.
-But beware: This could be a scam!
-There may be criminals on the other end of the phone or website who are attempting to collect your personal information.
+But beware: There may be criminals on the other end of the phone or website who are attempting to collect your personal information.
 Fortunately, there are steps you can take to protect yourself across all of your devices.